About the course

 How school placements work

-All our School Direct placements take place in the beautiful Forest of Dean - a rural area between the Rivers Severn and Wye, covering 526 km2.
+All our placements take place in the beautiful Forest of Dean - a rural area between the Rivers Severn and Wye.
 30.5% of the population live in four market towns, the remainder in smaller, rural and widely scattered settlements.
 Some areas are in the most 10% deprived wards nationally for “Education, Skills & Training” and “Income Deprivation Affecting Children”.

-Unlike PGCEs, School Direct students are based in schools from day one.
+Unlike PGCEs, School Direct students are based in school from the start.
 Our programme comprises of three school placements enabling you to spend most of your training in the classroom.
-The placements will be in at least two different schools and both Key Stage 1 and Key Stage 2.
-We will also ensure that you will gain experience of teaching in mixed age classes as well as working in different types of schools such as Church and academy/grant-maintained schools.
-In addition, each placement has an assessed period where your teaching will be observed and assessed by your mentor and the University of Gloucestershire’s Link Tutor.
+The placements will cover Key Stage 1 and Key Stage 2 in at least two separate schools.
+We also ensure that you gain experience of teaching in mixed-age classes as well as working in different types of schools such as Church and academy /grant-maintained schools.
+Each placement has an assessed period where your teaching will be observed and assessed by your mentor, our Lead Mentor and the UofG's Link Tutor.

-Planning, teaching and assessing whole class with increasing independence.
-Students to take 75% responsibility for final 5 weeks.
+Planning, teaching and assessing the whole class with increasing independence with 75% teaching responsibility for final 5 weeks.

 We are looking for candidates with a 1st or 2:1 degree awarded by a higher education provider in England or Wales, or a recognised equivalent qualification.
-We will consider applicants with a 2:2 should they be able to demonstrate relevant experience in teaching and education.
+We will consider applicants with a 2:2, should they be able to demonstrate their passion for getting the best out of children and / or who have relevant experience in teaching / education.

 You’ll need to have achieved a standard equivalent to GCSE grade C/4, or above in English, mathematics and science.

-You must be able to demonstrate an ability to communicate clearly and grammatically in spoken and written Standard English and have passed the professional skills tests in numeracy and literacy before you begin your teacher training.
+You must be able to demonstrate an ability to communicate clearly and grammatically in spoken and written Standard English.

-We are looking for the next generation of stand-out teachers - students who are excited about making a difference to our children and our schools.
-We want people who have/are:
+We are looking for the next generation of stand-out teachers - students who are passionate and excited about making a difference to our children and our schools.
+We want people who:

-- Confidence and ability to engage with children
+- Are confident and able to engage with children

-- Committed to working hard and being professional
+- Are committed to working hard and being professional

-- A commitment to a professional team and to excellence in education
+- Have a commitment to a professional team and to excellence in education

-- Flexible – crucial in an active and constantly changing educational environment
+- Are flexible – crucial in an active and constantly changing educational environment

 Is this you?
 If so, come and join us!